 Either system will do the job if properly engineered and installed.

 Having had a stand-alone diesel drip unit in a 37ft boat at 61N over several winters, I can tell you you need one that balances intake draft so it won’t back-wind and soot up your cabin.
-(Sigmar is the only brand I know of that has a separate combustion air intake among the diesel drip heaters… there may be others…) I can also state that even with fans and air circulation, you won’t achieve even heat through-out the boat when it is cool outside.
+(Sigmar was the only brand I found back then that had a separate combustion air intake among the diesel drip heaters… there may be others now…) I can also state that even with fans and air circulation, you won’t achieve even heat through-out the boat when it is cool outside.
 My boat was insulated and conditions often reached -20F with 40+ kt winds for weeks on end… I stayed warm, but not every nook on the boat was cozy…

 I also installed a Dickinson solid fuel heater inline [above] with the drip heater [Sigmar]- sharing the same exhaust flue.
 [Essentially, the solid fuel heater became a part of the diesel heater exhaust stack.]